| ⇦ |

 GCU indicates alanine but GUU indicates valine.
 Stop codons UAG, UGA and UAA AUG is the most common start codon which does for methionine.
 UUA indicates leucine but UCA indicates serine.

-Related Questions: - In which of the following gametophyte is not independent free living
+Related Questions: - Which of the following sequence is correct?

 Topics: Genetics